 The year was 1999.
 I was engaged to “Jeff” who had terrible money habits.
 Unfortunately, drama and stress and financial chaos ruled our relationship.

 Because Jeff rarely had his fair share of the bill money, we were constantly in the red.
 On more than one occasion our refrigerator was bare and payday still several days off.
 My brilliant solution: write a check for groceries despite the lack of funds to cover the amount!
 (Back then, there wasn’t the instant communication between banks like there is today.)

-If that wasn’t horrifying enough, several months later when I applied for the accounting job at my father’s company, I received a call from HR.
+If that wasn’t horrifying enough, when I applied for the accounting job at my father’s company, I received a call from HR.
 Something came up when running my pre-hire background check: “theft by deception: dismissed.”
 Imagine how mortified I felt trying to explain my bounced checks and court appearance to the HR manager and my father!

 Most of us have done things with money that we’re embarrassed (or even mortified) about.
 But do you know what’s even worse?

 Other people knowing about our shameful money mistakes.

 And this is the biggest barrier that keeps us from reaching out and getting the help we need to master our money and regain our financial dignity.

 I told you my theft-by-deception story because I want you to know that I’m a safe person to open up to.
 I’ve experienced money shame myself.
 And that was by no means the only mistake I made.